elm/elm-lang.org/README.md

-# Template for creating websites in Elm
+# Template for creating Elm websites

 This project contains all of the source files used to create [elm-lang.org](http://elm-lang.org/).
 It provides a server and general